Curvature, macroscopic dimensions, and symmetric products of surfaces: Introduction

 In Section~\ref{glsection}, we prove that a strengthening of Gromov's and Lawson's Conjecture~\ref{GLC} is true if we restrict our attention to projective manifolds that admit an aspherical smooth minimal model and are equipped with K\"ahler metrics.
 Along the way, we also compute the macroscopic dimension of such spaces.
 Finally, we prove a weak version of Gromov's Conjecture~\ref{G} for smooth projective varieties that admit K\"ahler metrics of positive scalar curvature.
 Section~\ref{spinstr} studies spin structures on $SP^n(M_g)$ and its universal cover; see Theorem~\ref{main2} for a complete classification.
-We then use Theorem~\ref{main2} to estimate the macroscopic dimensions of symmetric products of curves in Section~\ref{dimandpsc}.
+We then use Theorem~\ref{main2} to estimate the macroscopic dimensions of symmetric products of curves and to discuss the (non-)existence of Riemannian metrics of positive scalar curvature on them in Section~\ref{dimandpsc}.
 In the same section, we point out that the two distinct notions of macroscopic dimensions agree for aspherical manifolds but not for symplectically aspherical manifolds; see Theorem~\ref{todo4}, Corollary~\ref{nondim}, and Remark~\ref{mc and MC}.
 Similarly, these notions coincide on Riemannian manifolds of non-positive sectional curvature but not for K\"ahler manifolds of non-positive holomorphic sectional curvature; see Proposition~\ref{it can} and Remarks~\ref{carthad},~\ref{mc and MC}.
 Finally, we point out that our examples are dimensionally sharp.
 Indeed, the two macroscopic dimensions agree up to dimension $3$ but not in dimension $4$.
 This happens already on the symmetric squares $SP^2(M_g)$ for $g\geq 3$, see Theorem~\ref{lowdim} and Remark~\ref{mc and MC}.
 The result is somewhat surprising as projective surfaces are rather constrained from a topological point of view.

 We conclude this study with a partially speculative section.
 In Section~\ref{converse}, we discuss what the converse to Gromov's conjecture should be (if any!) and discuss the relevance of our examples.
 This section nevertheless contains positive results.
 Indeed, in Theorem~\ref{totallyconverse}, we prove that a converse to Gromov's conjecture holds true for certain totally non-spin manifolds having amenable fundamental groups.
 That said, there is a price to pay; the original notion of Gromov's macroscopic dimension needs to be replaced by the one considered by the second-named author.